supertestnet/node_faker/README.md

 Also, I used to use a project called [spruned](https://github.com/gdassori/spruned), which I think means "super pruned."
 It tried to emulate bitcoind's json api, except instead of storing the blockchain on disk, it requested block data and transaction data on-the-fly from bitcoin nodes and electrum nodes.
 This allowed it to support software like lnd, cln, btc-rpc-explorer, and even bitcoin-cli, by simply "pretending" to be a bitcoin node.
 It was actually (mostly) just an electrum client, but software that *interacted* with it couldn't tell the difference, because it gave the same responses a real bitcoin node would.
 I think that's very cool, but it no longer seems to work for me, and I figured I could (mostly) recreate it in the browser.
 So I did.

 # Instructions for using the api
-The app has one dependency, which is taproot.js.
-Install both in your webapp like this:
+The app has one dependency, which is tapscript.js.
+Install tapscript.js and node_faker.js in your webapp like this:

 ```html
 <script src="https://unpkg.com/@cmdcode/tapscript@latest"></script>